Authorship

 • Include F. Daerden, I. R. Thomas and B. Ristic.

-• If you are using UVIS data, add also J. Mason, Y. Willame and C. Depiesse.
+• If you are using UVIS data, add also J. Mason and Y. Willame

 • M. R. Patel, G. Bellucci, M. A. López-Valverde, A.C.
 Vandaele, [if not already cited]

-• Send the publication prior to submission to ALL co-authors, including PI, co-PIs, and lead co-Is allowing at least two weeks for review.
+• Send the publication prior to submission to all co-authors, allowing at least two weeks for review.
+All co-authors should read the manuscript and provide comments if they wish.

-• For publications where NOMAD is a minor data source, or for publications using Level 2 data (densities, temperatures, maps, surface characteristics, cloud/dust/aerosols loading and profiles, etc.):
+• For publications where NOMAD is a minor data source, or for publications using Level 2 data (densities, temperatures, maps, surface characteristics, cloud/dust/aerosols loading and profiles, etc.), the following shall be contacted and included as co-authors if they agree:

 • First author, : the person who wrote the paper …